FrederikS/vertx-dependency-injection/README.md

 ## Conclusion

-Let's recap - With the eventbus we get a mighty instrument from the vertx toolkit we should use.
+Let's recap - With the event bus we get a mighty instrument from the vertx toolkit we should use.
-It almost as easy as guice to setup, the code isn't looking more complicated and even is stronger decoupled.
+It's almost as easy as guice to setup, the code isn't looking more complicated and is even stronger decoupled.
-So my advice would be in most cases you don't need a DI library within a vertx application and whenever you would create a guice module start creating a new verticle exposing a service via the eventbus.
+So my advice would be: In most cases you don't need a DI library within a vertx application and whenever you would create a guice module start creating a new verticle exposing a service on the event bus.
 You have to follow some restrictions like using limited types, but it isn't really a disadvantage since it also helps to stay decoupled and if you really need it there is the `@DataObject` annotation to rescue.
-The only limitation I found so far is that you can't stream results over the eventbus but I could imagine that this will come at some point.
+The only limitation I found so far is that you can't stream results over the event bus but I could imagine that this will be added at some point.
-All code can be found [here](https://github.com/FrederikS/vertx-dependency-injection) and that's it - hope it helps! :)
+That's it - hope it helps! :)

+<p>**All code can be found [here](https://github.com/FrederikS/vertx-dependency-injection)**</p>